beego/beedoc/en-US/mvc/model/orm.md

 #### Generate Tables

-You may wish for beego to automatically create your database tables.
+You may wish for Beego to automatically create your database tables.
 One way to do this is by using the method described in the [cli](cmd.md) documentation.
 Alternatively you could choose to autogenerate your tables by including the following in your main.go file in your main block.